Western Cape Government: Overview | Western Cape Government

 The Western Cape Government (WCG) consists of 13 departments, namely:

-Working with a budget of R80.319 billion over the 2023/2024 financial year, these departments are responsible for implementing laws and providing services to the people of the Western Cape.
+These departments are responsible for implementing laws and providing services to the people of the Western Cape.

 Overview of the Western Cape